 Exploring the underground wonder of Jewel Cave is only possible on a guided cave tour.
-There are four tour options available.
+There are four cave tour options available.
+Two are offered all year, the Scenic Tour and Discovery Tour, and two of which are only available seasonally, the Historic Lantern Tour and Wild Caving Tour.
 Be sure to read the details of each and choose the one that best fits your interests and group abilities.
 There are shoe or bag limitations on each tour, be prepared before you arrive.

 Tours are offered year-round; however, tour availability changes seasonally.
 Please contact the Visitor Center for the most up to date schedule.

 The Discovery Tour is wheelchair accessible and service animal friendly.
 There are no stairs required on this tour.
 The smaller group size allows visitors to interact with the ranger more directly and have a more personalized experience.
 A wheelchair is available in the Visitor Center for visitors to use on the Discovery Tour if needed.

 This 20-minute program is a brief introduction to Jewel Cave's natural and cultural histories within one large cave room.
 This easy cave visit enters and exits by elevator.
 The Discovery Tour is limited to 20 people.
 We recommend this talk for families with young children, and visitors with limited time or health concerns.
 This program takes place in the cave's Target Room, which is accessible by wheelchair.